Quantum LOSR networks cannot generate graph states with high fidelity

+Hence, either the assumption does not hold, then $\mathcal{F}(|\mathrm{GHZ}\rangle\langle \mathrm{GHZ}|, \rho) < 3/4$; or the assumption holds and so do the inequalities in Eq.~\eqref{eq:boundghz}.
+Since the upper bound in Eq.~\eqref{eq:boundghz} is always larger than $3/4$ for any dimension $d$, the upper bound in Eq.~\eqref{eq:boundghz} holds whatever the assumption holds or not.
+We remark that we only used GHZ states as an example to introduce our general method, a tighter bound in Appendix~D on the fidelity exists \cite{navascues2020genuine}.

-The three-qudit GHZ state is a special case of a multi-qudit graph state~\cite{looi2008quantum}.
+\textit{Multi-qudit graph states.}--- The three-qudit GHZ state is a special case of a multi-qudit graph state~\cite{looi2008quantum}.
 In the same spirit, we can also derive no-go theorems for network states with multi-qudit graph states as targets.
 Each graph state is associated with a multigraph $G=(V,E)$, defined by its vertex set $V$, and the edge set $E$, where the edge between vertices $i,j$ with multiplicity $m_{ij}$ is denoted as $((i,j),m_{ij})$.
+Without loss of generality, we will only consider multi-partite graph states, i.e. number of parties (vertices) is at least 3.
+Due to the periodicity as follows, the multiplicity can be limited to $m_{ij}=0,1,\cdots,d-1$, where $d$ is dimension of Hilbert space for a single qudit.
 Besides, we denote $N_i$ the neighborhood of vertex $i$, and define unitary stabilizers $g_i = X_i\otimes_{j\in N_i} Z^{m_{ij}}$.
+Note that $g_i^d=I$.
 For a given multigraph $G=(V,E)$, the corresponding graph state is the unique common eigenvector of the operators $\{g_i\}_{i\in V}$ with eigenvalue $+1$ \cite{looi2008quantum,bahramgiri2006graph,PhysRevA.71.042315,schlingemann2001stabilizer,bahramgiri2006graph}.
+This eigenvector $|G\rangle$ is called the graph state associated to the graph $G$.